If you are looking for a table top herbal infuser with state of the art built-in sensors, the Noids may be the device for you! Noids Green Website

-The Noids herbal infuser allows its users to decarboxylate and infuse butter or oil with your herb of choice.
+The Pot by Noids Decarboxylator herbal infuser allows its users to decarboxylate and infuse butter or oil with your herb of choice.
 For those looking for specific therapeutic benefits, the Noids has dedicated CBD functions to ensure CBD is extracted properly.
 Full Spectrum Extract can also be easily made using the evaporation function, without wasting costly ethanol.

 By using the decarb function, the built-in sensors will ensure that the plant material is kept at the appropriate temperature throughout the duration of the decarboxylation process.
 For THC dominant strains, the listed duration is 1.5-4 hours, while the CBD function is listed as 1.5-2.5 hours.

 Once plant material has been decarbed, add oil or butter to the vessel, making sure not to surpass the max fill line.
 The infusion process is listed as taking around 2.5 hours for THC strains and 3 hours for CBD strains.
-Once the infusion process is complete, users can filter their end product from the plant material using the included filtration set.
-A pipette is included so that every last drop of oil can be used.

 If concentration is more your speed, the unit can also be used to evaporate ethanol from tinctures to leave behind Full Spectrum Extract.
 The included condenser reclaims the alcohol vapors meaning you can reuse the ethanol after the extraction.